Azure Docker-compose volumes

 NAME PROVISIONER RECLAIMPOLICY VOLUMEBINDINGMODE ALLOWVOLUMEEXPANSION AGE

-1. Create the test.yaml file with the contents below.
+1. Create the test-network-sc.yaml file with the contents below.
+Later, the file will generate the test PVC and Pod:

 ---